swapnilthapaliya7240/auction_game/README.md

 # auction_game
-This is a project for making a turn based autction game
+This is a project for making a turn based autction game.

+# Open contributions welcomed:

+The rules for the game: